Beverley has a degree in Science. She's also a published author off- and online. Topics include health, food, inspiration, and religion.

 - Rum production began in Asia some 3,000 years ago because sugar cane is native to that region.
 It reached the Caribbean, today’s major producers, in the 15th century through Portuguese and Spanish explorers including Christopher Columbus, and 17th-century slave traders who used it to barter.

 - Tequila is a Mexican original.
-In fact, the spirit must be made in Mexico to be called tequila.
-The agave comes from the town of Jalisco.
+In fact, the spirit must be made in Jalisco, Mexico, to be called tequila.
 Native Aztecs were the first to ferment it.
-By law, tequila must contain 51% agave.
+By law, mixto tequila must contain 51% agave.

-- Vodka, Russia and Poland’s national drink, has three countries laying claim.
+- Vodka, Russia, and Poland’s national drink have three countries laying claim.
 Russia says it was discovered by Russian monks around 1100 AD.
 Poland says they made it in the Middle Ages.
 And Sweden says they invented it in the 15th century.

 - The origin of whiskey/whisky is contended by Ireland and Scotland.
 Notes found in a 1405 journal favor the Irish.
 Written evidence supporting Scotland’s claim was discovered in 1494.